DamoM73/turtle_vid_tute/lesson_3.md

 <img style="border:1px solid black" align="left" src="./assets/penup.png">

-When we write, we can not leave trailing lines by simply lifting our pen up and moving.
+When we write, we do not leave trailing lines because we simply lift our pen up and moving.
 We then put our pen back down on the paper to keep writing.
 Well, turtle can do the same this with its `penup()` and `pendown()` commands.

-Introduce pen_up/pen_down
+Change you code by adding the code below on lines `13`, `15`, `19`, and `21`

 ```python
 import turtle